-His career in the financial services sector spans over 35 years, the vast majority of which was spent at global financial institutions based in London and New York.
+His career in the financial services sector spans over 35 years, the vast majority of which was at global financial institutions based in London and New York.

-Mr. Handjinicolaou held the position of Deputy CEO of the International Swaps and Derivatives Association (ISDA) in London for 6 years (2011-2016), where he was also a member of the Board of Directors.
-Previously and for over 25 years, he held senior management positions in the derivatives and fixed income markets at several global financial institutions including Dresdner Kleinwort Benson, Bank of America, Merrill Lynch and UBS in London and New York
+Mr. Handjinicolaou was Deputy CEO of the International Swaps and Derivatives Association (ISDA) in London for 8 years (2007-2009 and 2011-2016), where he was also a member of the Board of Directors.

+Previously and for over 25 years, he held senior management positions in the derivatives and fixed income at several global financial institutions including Dresdner Kleinwort Benson, Bank of America, Merrill Lynch and UBS in London and New York.

 Mr. Handjinicolaou started his career at the World Bank in Washington, DC.
-In addition, has also leadership experience in Greece from his roles as CEO of TBANK and as Vice Chairman of the Hellenic Capital Market Commission.
+In addition, he had leadership experience in Greece, having served as CEO of TBANK and as Vice Chairman of the Hellenic Capital Market Commission.